bjj/2x_laser/README.md

 My system was able to use a [EMCMOT]BASE_PERIOD of 27000 (27us) which (along with the microstepping setting) dictates my system's maximum velocity.
-If you chnage SCALE or BASE_PERIOD you will need to compute new MAX_VELOCITY settings for each axis.
+If you change SCALE or BASE_PERIOD you will need to compute new MAX_VELOCITY settings for each axis.

 If your stepper configuration does not match what is described above,